ykookaasi/balls-animations/README.md

 ## About

-This project is my playground for animating balls using vanilla js.
+This is my playground for animating balls using vanilla js.

+## About

+I will be adding more animations.

 ## Support